WATCH: White House Gives Its Daily Update On Coronavirus Efforts

 "They have to get together and stop with the partisan politics," he said.

-Infections spares young, punishes older patients
+Infection spares young, punishes older patients

 Birx said on Monday that the latest mortality data she has seen from Europe affirms the perception that the coronavirus is toughest on the oldest and sickest.

 The older the patient and the more preexisting conditions she or he has, the likelier a fatal infection becomes, Birx said.

 That doesn't mean that younger people can't become seriously ill, she said — and authorities also warn that people can carry and transmit the virus without necessarily becoming very sick.

 All the same, no child in Europe under 15 has died, Birx said.
 And officials are aware of only one case — in China — in which someone aged 14 died from the infection.